yum install -y yum-cron

 - email_from = root@localhost, email_to = root, email_host = localhost defines respectively when the message is a mail the originator’s email address, the recipient’s email address and the host to which the mail is sent.

 Note: As the official CentOS repositories don’t provide any security metadata, update_cmd = default is the only option that works (see here for details).
 To get these security metadata, you will have to get them through this website.
+It is also possible to get CentOS security updates through the procedure provided by Casey Labs.

 Source: Linuxaria’s website.